DHTMLX/gantt-docs/data/desktop/inbuilt_baselines.md

 ### Deadlines visualization

-Gantt supports a numeric **task.deadline** field.
+Gantt supports the **task.deadline** field.
 When specified, it displays a visual indicator on the chart, thereby simplifying the tracking of task deadlines.

 ~~~js
 gantt.parse({